The Age of Reason

 The Age of Reason; Being an Investigation of True and Fabulous Theology is a work by English and American political activist Thomas Paine, arguing for the philosophical position of deism.
 It follows in the tradition of 18th-century British deism, and challenges institutionalized religion and the legitimacy of the Bible.
 It was published in three parts in 1794, 1795, and 1807.

-It was a best-seller in the United States, where it caused a short-lived deistic revival.
+It was a best-seller in the United States, where it caused a deistic revival.
 British audiences, fearing increased political radicalism as a result of the French Revolution, received it with more hostility.
 The Age of Reason presents common deistic arguments; for example, it highlights what Paine saw as corruption of the Christian Church and criticizes its efforts to acquire political power.
 Paine advocates reason in the place of revelation, leading him to reject miracles and to view the Bible as an ordinary piece of literature, rather than a divinely-inspired text.
 In The Age of Reason, he promotes natural religion and argues for the existence of a creator god.

 Most of Paine's arguments had long been available to the educated elite, but by presenting them in an engaging and irreverent style, he made deism appealing and accessible to the masses.
 Originally distributed as unbound pamphlets, the book was also cheap, putting it within the reach of a large number of buyers.
 Fearing the spread of what it viewed as potentially-revolutionary ideas, the British government prosecuted printers and booksellers who tried to publish and distribute it.
 Nevertheless, Paine's work inspired and guided many free thinkers.